Gotszalk/LG-remote-control/README.md

 </code>
 2. Run gunicorn <code>./run</code>

-## Docerization
+## Dockerization
-There was a plan to docerize both services but managing a TV key became a problem since a container is like separate machine.
-Dockefiles are available and working:
+There was a plan to docekrize both services but managing a TV key became a problem since a container is like separate machine.
+Dockerfiles are available and working:
 <code>podman build --tag rcontrol .</code>
 <code>podman build --tag rc_webapp .</code>
 Running: